brian3814/advent_of_sql/day04/README.md

 ## Improvements

-After a bit of reasearching, [ElaWajdzik's solution](https://github.com/ElaWajdzik/Advent-of-SQL-2024/blob/main/day_04.sql) have a better approach.
+After a bit of research, [ElaWajdzik's solutions](https://github.com/ElaWajdzik/Advent-of-SQL-2024/blob/main/day_04.sql) have better performance.

-First improvment can be made by generating the tags array difference in a single subquery with the help of `ARRAY` function.
+First improvment can be made by generating the tags difference array in a single subquery with the help of `ARRAY` function.
+This reduced the execution time by roughly 20%.

 ```sql
 WITH tag_changes_analysis AS (